riverwaysoft/php-converter/README.md

 Now you can start customizing the dto-converter by editing the executable file.

 ### How to customize generated output?
-By default dto-convert writes all the types into one file.
-You can configure it to put each entity in a separate file with all the required imports.
-Here is an example how to do it:
+By default `dto-converter` writes all the types into one file.
+You can configure it to put each type / class in a separate file with all the required imports.
+Here is an example how to achieve it:

 ```diff
 + $fileNameGenerator = new KebabCaseFileNameGenerator('.ts');